studio24/design-system/docs/configuration.md

 ## Other configuration variables

-### debug

-Enable or disable debug mode for Twig templating.

-Default value: `false`

-### cache_path

-Cache path for Twig templates.
-If null, then uses the system temp directory.

-Default value: `null`

 ### assets_build_command

 Command to run to build frontend assets for your templates, by default this calls a shell script